Reward2020/Project-of-Epam-CI-CD/README.md

 ```

 <br>

 Before run our code we must initialization terraform.
 In directory where your *file.tf* use command *terraform init*

-<br>after successfully initialization, chek your settings *terraform plan*.
-If terraform finish succes you can run *file.tf*
+<br>after successfully initialization, chek your settings *terraform plan.* If terraform finish succes you can run *file.tf*

 <br>If you have failed like on screan.
 Fix it.
 As usually it  is code syntax error.
 <br>